JayPixl/nimajs/README.md

                 duration: 300, // Duration of 300ms
                 fill: "forwards", // Keep the end state of the animation
                 iterations: 1, // Only run this animation once
-                endTrigger: "mouseenter", // End this animaation on mouseenter },
+                endTriggers: ["mouseenter"], // End this animaation on mouseenter },
         },
     },